experientials/ziloo/Hardware/909/BRIDGE_BOARD_909.md

 The USB-C connectors can power the carrier board 12V by upregulating, which would be done on the In-Between board.

+## 8.1 Carrier Board Design Guidelines

+APPLICATION NOTES from  UCM-iMX8M-Plus Reference guide.

+- Ensure that all V_SOM and GND power pins are connected.
+- Major power rails - V_SOM and GND must be implemented by planes, rather than traces.
+Using at least two planes is essential to ensure the system signal quality because the planes provide a current return path for all interface signals.
+- It is recommended to put several 10/100uF capacitors between V_SOM and GND near the mating connectors.
+- Except for a power connection, no other connection is mandatory for UCM-iMX8M-Plus operation.
+All power-up circuitry and all required pullups/pulldowns are available onboard UCM-iMX8M-Plus.
+- If for some reason you decide to place an external pullup or pulldown resistor on a certain signal (for example - on the GPIOs), first check the documentation of that signal provided in this manual.
+Certain signals have on-board pullup/pulldown resistors required for proper initialization.
+Overriding their values by external components will disable board operation.
+For details please refer to section Error!
+Reference source not found..
+- You must be familiar with signal interconnection design rules.
+There are many sensitive groups of signals.
+For example:
+- PCIe, Ethernet, USB and more signals must be routed in differential pairs and by a controlled impedance trace.
+- Audio input must be decoupled from possible sources of carrier board noise.
+- The following interfaces should meet the differential impedance requirements with manufacturer tolerance of 10%:
+- USB2.0: DP/DM signals require 90 ohm differential impedance.
+- All single-ended signals require 50 ohm impedance.
+- PCIe TX/RX data pairs and PCIe clocks require 85 ohm differential impedance.
+- Ethernet, MIPI-CSI and MIPI-DSI signals require 100 ohm differential impedance.
+- The carrier board interface connectors provide 3mm mating height.
+Bear in mind that there are components on the bottom side of UCM-iMX8M-Plus.
+It is not recommended to place any components underneath the UCM-iMX8M-Plus module.
+- Refer to the SB-UCMIMX8PLUS carrier board reference design schematics.
+- It is recommended to send the schematics of the custom carrier board to Compulab support team for review.

+V_SOM is recommended between 3.45 and 4.4 volt, typical 3.7

 ## Connectors

 Connectors placed on the board are,